-The process and areas assessed should also be described in the Annual Corporate Governance Report.
-Complies [X] Partial compliance [] Explanation [] 37.
-When there is an executiv board and its secretary she ent types of director sh ould roughly mirror that of the Complies [X] Partial compliance [] Explanation [] Not applicable [] 38.
-The board should be inform members should receive a ne executive committee and all board Complies [X] Partial compliance [] Explanation [] Not applicable [] 39.
-The members of the audit in accounting, auditing or of their expertise and experience ependent directors.
-Complies [X] Partial compliance [] Explanation [] 40.
-Under the supervision of t reporting systems work pr committee.
-Complies [X] port to the non-exe at the internal control and board or the chairman of the audit complies [X] Fartial compliance [1 41.
-The head of the internal at that may arise during its fu nmittee, report directly any incidents Complies [] Partial compliance [X] Explanation [] Not applicable [] 42.
-The audit committee shou ld have the following duti es, in addition to th ose contemplated in la w: 1.
-In connection with the internal control and reporting systems: a) Supervise the preparation and integrity of the company's, and where appropriate the group's, financial reporting, checking compliance with the legal requirements, adequate definition of the scope of consolidation and correct application of accounting principles. removal of the making sure its internal audit manager; pr activity focuses mainly on opose the budget f the material risks o or this unit; approve its of the company; receive tment, re-appointment and s approach and working plans, e regular information on its endations set out in its reports. c) Establish and su upervise a mechanism thro ough which employ ees can confidentially a nd, if possible and where appropriate, anonymously report any potentially important irregularities they observe within the company, particularly in financial and accounting aspects.
+The proce ess and areas assess ed should also be descr ibed in the Annual (Corporate Governance R deport.
+C omplies [X] Partial compliance [1 Explanation [] 37. ommittee, the balance of the balance of the secretary of ent types of director sho uld roughly mirror that of the C omplies [X] Partial compliance [] Explanation [] Not applicable [] 38. d at all times of the bus py of the minutes of ex e executive committee and all board C omplies [X] Partial compliance [1 Explanation [] Not applicable [] 39.
+The members of the audit committee, especially its chairman, should be appointed on account of their expertise and experience in accounting, auditing or risk management, and the majority of those members should be independent directors.
+C omplies [X] Partial compliance [] Explanation [] 40.
+Under the supervision of the audit committee, there should be an internal audit unit to see that the internal control and reporting systems work properly.
+This unit should report to the non-executive chairman of the board or the chairman of the audit committee.
+C omplies [X] Partial compliance [] Explanation [] 41.
+The head of the internal audit unit should submit its annual work programme to the Audit Committee, report directly any incidents that may arise during its fulfilment and submit an activity report at the end of each year.
+C omplies [] Partial compliance [) x] Explanation [] Not applicable [] 42.
+The audit committee should have the following duties, in addition to those contemplated in law: 1.
+In connection with the e internal control and r eporting systems: a) ce with the legal requir e group's, financial reporting, f consolidation and correct b) removal of the inte making sure its act ernal audit manager; pr civity focuses mainly on opose the budget for the material risks o or this unit; approve its and the company; receive ment, re-appointment and approach and working plans, regular information on its dations set out in its reports. c) - ees can confidentially an d, if possible and where we within the company, particularly in financial and accounting aspects.